Daily US death toll from Covid now matches Delta

 Data from the Centers for Disease Control and Prevention (CDC) shows that a vast majority - as much as 75% - of those dying are older than 65.

-How many are unvaccinated
+How many are unvaccinated?

 Additionally, statistics suggest that the unvaccinated are approximately 100 times more likely to die from Covid-19 than those who have been vaccinated and boosted.

-"The common thread throughout the Omicron wave is that it is largely impacting the unvaccinated, in terms of severity of illness, hospitalisation rates and indeed, risk of dying from the infection," explained Dr Mark Cameron, an associate professor in the department of population and quantitative health sciences at Case Western University in Ohio.
+"The common thread throughout the Omicron wave is that it is largely impacting the unvaccinated, in terms of severity of illness, hospitalisation rates and indeed, risk of dying from the infection," said Dr Mark Cameron, an associate professor in the department of population and quantitative health sciences at Case Western University in Ohio.
 "It's crystal clear".

-In the US, approximately 63% of residents are fully vaccinated, along with 12% of people that are partially vaccinated.
+In the US, approximately 63% of residents are fully vaccinated, and 12% of people are partially vaccinated.

 Professor David Larsen, an epidemiologist and global health expert at Syracuse University in New York, said that the rising number of vaccinated individuals - who in many cases will change their behaviours and intermingle with their peers more - may also be contributing to rising hospitalisations and deaths among the remaining unvaccinated.